SorryDB: Can AI Provers Complete Real-World Lean Theorems?

 \section{Experiments}

-In our evaluation, we use \texttt{SorryDB-2601}, a snapshot of the SorryDB dataset created with the procedure described in Section~\ref{sec:sorrydb} with cutoff date on January 2026, thus named $26 01$.
+In our evaluation, we use \texttt{SorryDB-2601}, a snapshot of the SorryDB dataset created with the procedure described in Section~\ref{sec:sorrydb} with cutoff date of January 2026 and is thus named $2601$.
 This dataset contains $5663$ sorry filling tasks from $78$ repositories.
 In particular, for practicality, we focus on a split of $1000$ \texttt{sorry} statements, chosen to be the most recent according to the commit timestamp, and with the constraint of maximizing the variety of repositories in the slice.
-The details of the dataset with the distribution of tasks per category are shown in Appendix~\ref{app:dataset-composition}.
+The details of the dataset with the distribution of tasks per category are shown in Table~\ref{tab:category-distribution}.

 According to the needs, alternative choices are possible: a larger time frame could have been chosen, or even the full dataset could have been evaluated, obtaining a more precise but also more expensive and time-consuming evaluation.
+See Appendix~\ref{cost_study} for a detailed analysis of token usage and inference cost across the considered models.
 See Appendix \ref{test_set_methodology} for the specific procedure we used to select this set.

 We consider several approaches ranging from deterministic tactics to general-purpose large language models, specialized models and iterative or agentic architectures.
 For each class of methods, we show a few representative models.